FXSchmid/physically_informed_data_driven_prediction/README.md

   - `train/` — config, training loop, loss function, metrics, checkpoint utilities
 - `README.md` — this file.
 - `LICENSE`
+-  the actuall pdf of the published work (the quality was downsampled, for a high quality pdf please refer to the Water Research page via: https://doi.org/10.1016/j.watres.2025.124819)
 - `requirements.txt` — pinned Python dependencies.

 ---